 April 9: Launched cake delivery service, with four options, plus a rotating by-the-slice menu at Hulu.

-Note: TRB has supported many community projects over the past decade, including some in which I am involved, like the annual charity campaign Maovember and non-profit wine events like the Grape Wall Challenge and World Marselan Day.
+Note: TRB Group has supported many community projects over the past decade, including some in which I am involved, such as the annual charity campaign Maovember and non-profit wine events like the Grape Wall Challenge and World Marselan Day.
 Frankly, it would be hard to imagine the city’s dining scene without TRB, which is why so many people here were happy to see Hulu’s initiatives and to support them.